Bhavani Jamakkalam: Weaving loom

 A pit loom is used to weave jamakkalams.
 The looms are made of wood with the threads stretched horizontally from end to end.
 The weaver sits in a pit dug in the ground, on level with the weaving surface.
 The weaver operates two pedals with his legs while enabling the hands to move the shuttle across to produce the weaving pattern.

 Exports

 The jamakkalams manufactured in Bhavani are exported to various countries such as Sweden, Germany, Italy, U.K., U.S. and Singapore.
 In 1993, Swedish major IKEA started procuring jamakkalams from Bhavani to be sold across its stores.

 Competition

 Since the 2000s, the hand weaved jamakkalams from Bhavani have faced competition from power-loom products.
 The Government of Tamil Nadu offers subsidy to weavers and has enacted laws to outlaw the use of power-looms.
 The government also sells the blankets through government run Co-optex stores.
 Competition from blankets produced in Solapur, Maharashtra and cheap imports from neighbors China, Bangladesh and Sri Lanka has resulted in drop in demand for Bhavani jamakkalams.

 Geographical Indication

 In 2005, the Government of Tamil Nadu applied for Geographical Indication for Bhavani jamakkalams.
-The Government of India recognized it as a Geographical indication officially since the year 2005-06.
+The Government of India recognized it as a Geographical indication officially since the year 2005–06.

-In popular culture

-In 2021,Bhavani Jammakkalam -the film was produced by Amar Ramesh from Big short films production.